rlpy/rlpy/doc/faq.rst

 My code is slow, how can I improve its speed?
 ---------------------------------------------

-You can use the :func:`Tools.run.run_profiled` function which takes a `make_experiment` function and generates a pictorial profile of the resulting running time in pdf format (see api doc for details on where to find this files).
+You can use the :func:`rlpy.Tools.run.run_profiled` function which takes a `make_experiment` function and generates a pictorial profile of the resulting running time in pdf format (see api doc for details on where to find this files).